David Herzog: Eating disorder research, treatment and advocacy

-Herzog helped organize the annual Harris Center Public Forums, which are held every spring at Harvard University, since 1997.
+Herzog helped organize the annual Harris Center Public Forums, which have been held every spring at Harvard University since 1997.
 The forum creates dialogue about media, culture and body image, and has attracted speakers like Anna Wintour, Editor of Vogue, Diane von Furstenberg, President of the Council of Fashion Designers of America, and Arianna Huffington, Editor of the Huffington Post.
-Herzog also organizes, moderates or attends speaking opportunities beyond the Harris Center to raise general awareness of eating disorders and the need for more research.
+Herzog also organizes speaking opportunities to raise general awareness of eating disorders and the need for more research.
 Speakers that Herzog has worked with include designer Michael Kors and supermodel Natalia Vodianova.

 Herzog is an Endowed Professor in Psychiatry in the Field of Eating Disorders at Harvard Medical School.